clarestudio/pic32icsp/README.md

 * hfuse = 0xDF
 * lfuse = 0x6F

-If you have no an AVR device programmer, an full featured USB-UART module and serial bitbang method is your friend, may be.
+If you have no an AVR device programmer, a full featured USB-UART module and serial bitbang method is your friend, may be.

 ## How to build host program